-Service Limitations
+Service Limits

 This service is only available upon referral from the support coordinator.
 This service is not duplicative of the other waiver services including support coordination.
-This service is only available to persons who are residing in a state of Louisiana PSH unit.
+This service is only available to persons who are residing in a Louisiana PSH unit.

 No more than 93 units of housing stabilization services can be used per year without written approval from the support coordinator.
 A standard unit of service is equal to 15 minutes (1/4 hour).